Cecilapp/Cecil/docs/3-Templates.md

 3. `_default/list.<format>.twig`

 :::info
-Most of those templates a available by default, see [built-in templates](#built-in-templates).
+Most of those templates are available by default, see [built-in templates](#built-in-templates).
 :::

 ## Variables